These healthy oatmeal raisin cookies are soft, chewy, and made in just one bowl! Using just 4 ingredients, they take just 10 minutes to bake.

-- Almond Butter OR peanut butter– You can use either almond butter or peanut butter for
+- Almond Butter OR peanut butter- I prefer using almond butter, but peanut butter or another alternative works.

 - Raisins- The key add-in ingredients for the cookies!
 I recommend using a good quality brand of raisins, that are plump and juicy.
 See my trick below for instant fat and juicy raisins!

-- Cinnamon- Optional (hence why I didn’t include it in the recipe count!) but gives added flavor to the cookies.
+- Cinnamon- Optional, but gives added flavor to the cookies.

-- Preheat the oven to 180C/350F, and line a large baking tray with parchment paper, and set it aside.
+Prepare the baking sheet: Preheat the oven and line a large baking tray with parchment paper.

 - If you find your dough to be too thick, add more banana or even some liquid sweetener, like maple syrup or agave.
 If the dough is smooth and drippy, add more oats!